 Our Acquisition and Divestiture Activities Involve Substantial Risks

 Our business depends, in part, on making acquisitions, including by merger and other similar transactions, that complement or expand our current business and successfully integrating any acquired assets or businesses.
+We cannot ensure that any acquisitions we attempt will be completed on the terms announced, or at all.
 If we are unable to make attractive acquisitions, our future growth could be limited.
 Furthermore, even if we do make acquisitions, they may not result in an increase in our cash flow from operations or otherwise result in the benefits anticipated due to various risks, including, but not limited to:

 - mistaken estimates or assumptions about reserves, potential drilling locations, revenues and costs, including synergies and the overall costs of equity or debt;- difficulties in integrating the operations, technologies, products and personnel of the acquired assets or business; and - unknown and unforeseen liabilities or other issues related to any acquisition for which contractual protections prove inadequate, including environmental liabilities and title defects.